Posted on January 3, 2016

 Image Source: Shoe Leather Magazine

-The neighborhood’s past also contributes to the hotel’s haunting.
+The neighborhood’s past also contributes to the hauntings at The Bowery Hotel.
 Before the Lower East Side was attracting party-goers and the fashion-forward, it catered more to the derelict and was one of the city’s most impoverished areas.
 From cheap retail stores to even cheaper brothels and flophouses, shady businesses blossomed there.
 The historic Bowery district, which runs through the Lower East Side, was especially known for such “low-brow”5 activities.
 Frequent turf wars between gangs of the notorious Bowery Boys also made the area a very unsafe place to live.

 Confirms Richard Born, the man behind The Bowery Hotel: